The Turning Point in the Revolution.

-Finely engraved map of the region around Philadelphia, showing the Theater of War in the area of Philadelphia during the American Revolution.
+Finely engraved map of the region around Philadelphia, showing the theater of war around Philadelphia during the American Revolution.

-Originally engraved by Bernard Romans in New Haven, Connecticut, in 1778, the map is one of the rarest maps of the American Revolutionary War period.
-This edition of the map was issued by the Amsterdam firm of Covens & Mortier, based closely on one published by Bernard Romans in New Haven, Connecticut in 1778.
-It depicts the region within a roughly 75-mile radius of Philadelphia, including much of New Jersey, Pennsylvania, Maryland and Delaware.
+Initially engraved by Bernard Romans in New Haven, Connecticut, in 1778, the map is one of the rarest maps of the American Revolutionary War period.
+This edition of the map was issued by the Amsterdam firm of Covens & Mortier & Covens Junior following the previously mentioned American first edition.
+It depicts the region within a roughly 75-mile radius of Philadelphia, including much of New Jersey, Pennsylvania, Maryland, and Delaware.
 Major topographical features are shown (with elevations in the archaic "molehill" style), as are rivers and streams, major roads, hundreds of place names, and county and state boundaries.
 The map is, among other things, one of the earliest to identify Delaware, New Jersey and Pennsylvania as "States" rather than "Colonies" or "Provinces."

-Romans produced his map to illustrate the Philadelphia campaign of 1777, which began in August with British General Howe's landing of his troops at the head of the Chesapeake, followed by his defeat of Washington at the Brandywine on September 11, and the capture of Philadelphia at the end of the month.
-Washington retreated westward and by December the Continental Army was encamped at Valley Forge.
-The map shows the "tracks" of Howe's advance and Washington's retreat, as well as the "Grand American Winter Camp" at Valley Forge.
+Romans produced his map to illustrate the Philadelphia Campaign of 1777, which began in August with British General Howe's landing of his troops at the head of the Chesapeake, followed by his defeat of Washington at the Brandywine on September 11, and the capture of Philadelphia at the end of the month.
+Washington retreated westward, and by December, the Continental Army was encamped at Valley Forge.
+The map shows the "tracks" of Howe's advance, Washington's retreat, and the "Grand American Winter Camp" at Valley Forge.

 Bernard Romans was born in Delft, Netherlands about 1720.
 He learned mapmaking and surveying in England, before moving to the Colonies in 1757.
 He served as a Surveyor in Georgia, where he would rise to become Deputy Surveyor General in 1766 and one of the most important Colonial mapmakers.
 He is perhaps best known for his extensive survey and mapping or the Coastal Waters of East Florida.
 William Gerard De Braham, the Surveyor General for the Southern Colonies appointed him Deputy Surveyor General for the Southern District in 1773 and wrote A Concise Natural History of East and West Florida, published in 1775, one of the most important works on Florida.